 Chicagobears.com | The Official Website of the Chicago Bears

-Juan Castillo possesses 24 years of NFL coaching experience with three different teams on both sides of the ball, primarily along the offensive line.
+Juan Castillo possesses 25 years of NFL coaching experience with three other different teams on both sides of the ball, primarily along the offensive line.

 Prior to Buffalo he spent four seasons with the Baltimore Ravens, serving as the run game coordinator in 2013 and offensive line coach from 2014-16.
 In 2015 Castillo guided an offensive line that helped produce a then-franchise-record 4,271 net passing yards and the second-most total net yards (5,749) in team history.
 In 2014, Castillo led an offensive line that allowed just 19 sacks, the second fewest in team history at the time, ranking behind only Denver (17) that year with the fewest in the NFL.
 From 2014-15 the Ravens allowed the fewest sacks in the NFL (43).
 He originally joined the team as a consultant prior to Super Bowl XLVII in January 2013.